 - audio visual event support and installations

 Working with groups across campus, Caltech AMT has created award-winning videos to promote special events, thank donors for supporting Caltech, accompany research and science press releases, and celebrate Caltech students at Ditch Day and Commencement.

 We record in various spaces, both indoor and outdoor, across campus including AMT's New Media Classroom, faculty offices, Ramo Auditorium (blackbox shoot), Lees-Kubota Lecture Hall (greenscreen shoot), Dabney Lounge, student houses, Cahill's Hameetman Auditorium and reading room, and Kerchoff's Morgan Library.
 We have experience with directing five camera shoots with 4K, HD studio, DSLR cameras.

 Camera source recordings and final productions are provided to the Caltech Archives on LTO-7 tapes for archival digital preservation.

 AMT provides professional on-campus photography services for headshots <PDF of contact sheet> and campus spaces.
 Stills from AMT's recorded HD and 4K video footage can also be pulled for web and print publication still image uses.

 Caltech AMT records and live broadcasts events, lectures, courses, and special announcements.
-Some examples include TEDxCaltech events, Commencement ceremonies, Watson Lecture series, CS 156 Machine Learning course, and the 2013 New Caltech Presidential Announcement.
+Some examples include TEDxCaltech events, Commencement ceremonies, Watson Lecture series, CS 156 Machine Learning course, and the 2017 Nobel Prize in Physics Caltech Press Conference.